umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 This is *legacy and is no longer in use* - Forms that use an upload field will use the same IFileSystem as the [media section](../IFileSystem/#forms-containing-upload-fields)

 ### IgnoreWorkFlowsOnEdit
 This configuration expects 'True' or 'False' and allows you to toggle if a form submission is edited again, that the workflows on the form will re-fire after an update to the form submission.
-This is used in conjunction with the `AllowEditableFormSubmisisons` configuration value.
+This is used in conjunction with the `AllowEditableFormSubmissions` configuration value.

 ### ExecuteWorkflowAsync
 This configuration key is *experimental* and will allow Workflows to be executed in an async manner<br/>